Looking for a healthy snack that will keep you feeling full? Almonds just might be the answer!

 Almonds may aid in the flow of food through the colon, reducing bloating and, perhaps, colon cancer.

-The National Cancer Center has studied the link between high-fiber diets and a lower risk of colon cancer extensively.
+The National Cancer Center has extensively studied the link between high-fiber diets and a lower risk of colon cancer.

 Many varieties of nuts, including peanuts, walnuts, and almonds, have a preventive effect on the development of breast cancer, according to research from the University of Colima in Colima, Mexico.